Content Map Terms

 Chronic Constipation

-• Diet, especially if you do not include enough fruits, vegetables, and fibre in your diet each day.
+• Diet, especially if you don't eat enough fruits, vegetables, and fibre.

 • Medicines, such as antidepressants, water pills (diuretics), iron, and pain medicines.